 1. Introduction :

 It was only discovered in the past decade that a surprisingly large proportion of the mammalian transcriptome does not code for proteins.
 To date, the number of annotated noncoding genes longer than 200 nucleotides (long noncoding RNA, lncRNA) exceeds that of protein-coding genes by at least 3 times (Iyer et al., 2015).
-Among lncRNAs, those that do not overlap protein-coding genes are the most abundant, referred to as long intergenic noncoding RNAs, lincRNAs.
-Functional and evolutionary analyses, together with extensive characterization of a handful of lincRNAs, demonstrate that some of these transcripts are involved in the regulation of gene expression programs, both transcriptionally and post-transcriptionally, and that they can contribute to organismal traits and diseases (Kornienko, Guenzl, Barlow, & Pauler, 2013).
-However, the mechanisms and functions, if any, for the majority of lincRNAs remain unknown (Rinn & Chang, 2012).
+Amongst all lncRNAs, those that do not overlap protein-coding genes are the most abundant, referred to as long intergenic noncoding RNAs (lincRNAs).
+Functional and evolutionary analyses, together with extensive characterization of a handful of lincRNAs, have demonstrated that some of these transcripts are involved in the regulation of gene expression programs, both transcriptionally and post-transcriptionally, and that they can contribute to organismal traits and diseases (Kornienko, Guenzl, Barlow, & Pauler, 2013).
+However, the mechanisms that underlie functional roles, if any, of the majority of lincRNAs remain unknown (Rinn & Chang, 2012).

-A high proportion of lincRNA arise from enhancers, as most active enhancers are transcribed, generating noncoding products, including lincRNAs (Guil & Esteller, 2012).
-Recently, lincRNAs associated with human trait variants have been shown to have enhancer-associated cis-regulatory roles on local gene expression.
-Importantly, these loci are correlated with higher frequencies of chromosomal interactions relative to other lincRNAs in a human lymphoblastoid cell line (LCL), suggesting that enhancer-associated lincRNAs (elincRNAs) may be involved in gene regulation through modulating chromatin architecture (Tan et al, 2016, under revision).
+A large proportion of lincRNAs originate from active enhancers, which are widely transcribed and generating noncoding products, broadly classified as enhancer-association noncoding RNAs (eRNAs).
+These noncoding transcripts include lincRNAs and are referred to as enhancer-associated lincRNAs (elincRNAs) (Guil & Esteller, 2012).
+Recently, a set of such lincRNAs, identified in human lymphoblastoid cell lines (LCLs), are associated with human trait variants have been shown to have enhancer-associated roles in cis-regulation of local gene expression.
+Importantly, higher frequencies of chromosomal interactions are often observed at these loci relative to other lincRNAs in a human lymphoblastoid cell line (LCL), suggesting that elincRNAs may be involved in gene regulation through modulating chromatin architecture (Tan et al, 2016, under revision).

 Indeed, spatial organization of the genome impacts gene regulation (Engreitz, Ollikainen, & Guttman, 2016).
 Specifically, the folding of genomic DNA into variably compact chromosomal structures can strongly influence expression of the embedded genes (Gorkin, Leung, & Ren, 2014).
-Globally, regions with low degree of compaction are associated with high levels of active transcription, referred to as euchromatin.
+Globally, regions with low degree of compaction, referred to as euchromatin, are associated with high levels of active transcription.
 On the other hand, relatively uncondensed and less transcriptionally active regions are called heterochromatin (Passarge, 1979)(Tamaru, 2010).
-Chromosomes are further compartmentalized into smaller domains where frequent DNA:DNA interactions occur as a result of their close spatial proximity, called topologically associating domains (TADs), which are key in modulating gene transcription programs.
-Recent findings show that regions at the borders of TADs, called TAD boundaries, are essential for modulating and preventing gene regulatory interactions within and across TADs, respectively.
+Chromosomes are further compartmentalized into smaller domains, called topologically associating domains (TADs), where frequent DNA:DNA interactions occur as a result of their close spatial proximity and are key in modulating gene transcriptional programs.
+Recent findings show that regions near TAD borders, called TAD boundaries, are essential for modulating gene regulatory interactions within TADs and preventing chromatin contacts across TADs.
 Deletion of TAD boundaries often disrupts those interactions, resulting in gene misexpression and disease phenotypes (Lupiáñez et al., 2015).

-Detailed functional characterization of some elincRNAs have demonstrated the molecular mechanisms underlying their roles in the spatial organization of the genome.
-For example, Haunt is one such elincRNA (Yin et al., 2015), which can regulate expression of the HOXA gene cluster by modulating intrachromosomal interactions, specifically through promoter-enhancer looping.
+Detailed functional characterizations of a few elincRNAs have established the molecular mechanisms underlying their roles in the spatial organization of the genome.
+For example, Haunt is one such elincRNA (Yin et al., 2015), which regulates the expression of the HOXA gene cluster by modulating intrachromosomal interactions, specifically through establishing promoter-enhancer looping.
 These recent findings raise the question on what is the prevalence of elincRNAs contributing to gene regulation through modulation of chromosomal conformation.